Definitive Healthcare (NASDAQ:DH) Releases Q4 2021 Earnings Guidance

-Definitive Healthcare (NASDAQ:DH) updated its fourth quarter 2021 earnings guidance on Monday.
+Definitive Healthcare (NASDAQ:DH) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.040-$0.050 for the period, compared to the Thomson Reuters consensus estimate of $0.040.
 The company issued revenue guidance of $44 million-$45 million, compared to the consensus revenue estimate of $43.66 million.Definitive Healthcare also updated its FY 2021 guidance to $0.080-$0.090 EPS.

-Several equities research analysts have commented on DH shares.
-The Goldman Sachs Group assumed coverage on shares of Definitive Healthcare in a research note on Monday, October 11th.
-They issued a neutral rating and a $34.00 target price for the company.
-Morgan Stanley began coverage on shares of Definitive Healthcare in a research note on Monday, October 11th.
-They issued an equal weight rating and a $46.00 price target for the company.
-Raymond James initiated coverage on shares of Definitive Healthcare in a research note on Monday, October 11th.
-They issued a market perform rating for the company.
-Stifel Nicolaus started coverage on shares of Definitive Healthcare in a research note on Monday, October 11th.
-They set a buy rating and a $53.00 target price for the company.
-Finally, Credit Suisse Group started coverage on shares of Definitive Healthcare in a research report on Monday, October 11th.
-They set a neutral rating and a $50.00 price target on the stock.
-Eight equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of Hold and an average target price of $46.44.
+Definitive Healthcare (NASDAQ:DH) last issued its quarterly earnings data on Sunday, November 7th.
+The company reported $0.01 earnings per share for the quarter, missing analysts’ consensus estimates of $0.02 by ($0.01).
+The company had revenue of $43.08 million during the quarter, compared to analysts’ expectations of $41.08 million.
+As a group, equities research analysts anticipate that Definitive Healthcare will post 0.11 earnings per share for the current fiscal year.

 An institutional investor recently bought a new position in Definitive Healthcare stock.
-Royal Bank of Canada purchased a new stake in shares of Definitive Healthcare Corp (NASDAQ:DH) in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm purchased 15,310 shares of the company’s stock, valued at approximately $656,000.
+Morgan Stanley bought a new position in shares of Definitive Healthcare Corp (NASDAQ:DH) during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm bought 3,320 shares of the company’s stock, valued at approximately $142,000.

 Definitive Healthcare Company Profile